denrex/denrex.github.io/README.md

 Getting started is the hardest part.
 If there’s anything you’d like to know as you get started with GitHub, try searching [GitHub Help](https://help.github.com).
 Our documentation has tutorials on everything from changing your repository settings to configuring GitHub from your command line.

-## Made my first edit

-Changed the username to denrex.github.io

-## Project Description

-My project will be a website I am designing on nature.It is purely an example with no special relevance.
-Nethertheless, it will hopefully be accurate.

-## Expectations

-Users and visitors may find it useful to see how a website is laid out.
-Any contributers might know better ways of presenting it,or have other usefull information.

-## Unlicense

-This website will be using the unlicense as described in the link https://choosealicense.com/licenses/unlicense/ and in the Unlicensed txt file provided.